marcmylemans/marcmylemans.github.io/_posts/2023-11-09-Python_ipSubnettoIprange.md

 # Calculate a Network Subnet using Python!

-## Introduction
-Today I had to calculate a 100 different subnets, to make my life easier i used this Python script to automate the process.
+Subnetting is an essential skill for network administrators and engineers.
+It involves dividing a larger IP address space into smaller, more manageable subnetworks.
+Recently, I had to calculate 100 different subnets, and to make my life easier, I turned to Python for automation.
+In this blog post, I'll share the Python script I used to simplify this task.

+## The Challenge

+Calculating subnets manually can be time-consuming and error-prone, especially when dealing with a large number of subnets.
+To streamline the process, I wrote a Python script that would generate the subnet details for me.

+## Python to the Rescue

+I used Python due to its simplicity and the availability of libraries that can handle IP address manipulation.
+In this script, we'll make use of the `ipaddress` module, which is part of the Python standard library and provides robust support for working with IP addresses and networks.

-Save the code snippet for example as **subnetcalculate.py** to **c:\temp**
+Save the code for example as **subnetcalculate.py** to **c:\temp**

-## The Code

 ```python
 import csv